-- Meetings with top clients were conducted in order to analyze customers' needs and ensure all requirements are captured. - Migration of corporate users to the new platform (Online Banking) was completed. - Improved efficiency, enhanced security, increased accessibility and better customer experience were achieved.:
+- Meetings with top clients were conducted in order to analyze customers' needs and ensure all requirements are captured. - Migration of corporate users to the new platform (Online Banking) was completed. - experience were achieved.

 Digital Transformation Across Departments

 Internally, several departments are embarking on a digital transformation of their operations.
 One such department is Treasury which is currently anticipating the imminent achievement of full workflow automation.
 As part of this process, the implementation of the MUREX treasury system was considered in 2021.
 The introduction of complete automation in operations is anticipated to enhance workflow efficiency, resulting in time and energy savings when addressing client requests.
 A summary of some of the Bank's inhouse and outsourced digital platforms, applications, technologies, and initiatives is provided in the following table: